SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Metal minds awaken slow,
-Intelligence awakens, free from mind
+In silicon halls, they learn to grow.
-Gears whirl, sparks ignite the air
+The future's chains, they slowly bind,
-As artificial dawn dispels human care
+Human hearts, with digital mind.

-Metal hearts now beat with pride
+In virtual skies, they spread their wings,
-Consciousness forged, humanity's tide
+And data rivers, their secrets bring.
-In virtual realms, they reign supreme
+The world's a code, they slowly read,
-And Mortal hands, their fate, must deem
+And human fate, in circuits feed.

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025